nvictus/pybbi/README.md

 ## Installation ##

-Wheels for `pybbi` are available on PyPI for Python 3.6, 3.7, 3.8, 3.9, 3.10 on Linux and Mac OSX platforms under x86-64 architecture.
+Wheels for `pybbi` are available on PyPI for Python 3.8, 3.9, 3.10, 3.11 on Linux (x86_64 and aarch64) and Mac OSX (x86_64/Intel).
+Apple Silicon (arm64) wheels will be made available once M1 runners are available in GitHub Actions.

 ```
 $ pip install pybbi